deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 ## Monte Carlo

 That's a Monte Carlo simulation.
 With a little more jargon, you might say it's a mathematical simulation using a pseudo-random number generator that will produce data yielding a normally distributed, bell-shaped curve over all possible outcomes.
-The method is called Monte Carlo, because the capital of Monaco, which borders southern France, is well known for its casinos and games of chance, where winning is a matter of probabilities.
-James Bond would like math like this.
+The method is called Monte Carlo, because the capital of Monaco, which borders southern France, is known for its casinos and games of chance, where winning is a matter of probabilities.
+This is James Bond math.

 You can drop a sock on anything.
 It's called *sampling*.
 And randomly distributing those socks over a limited, pre-ordained set of possibilities, which together add up to 100% of the earth's surface, is called the Monte Carlo method.

-We're stuck behind a veil of ignorance (the clouds) everywhere we turn, unable to precisely gauge reality around us.
+We're stuck behind a veil of ignorance (the clouds) everywhere we turn, unable to gauge reality around us with much precision.
 You gamble and you roll the die, not knowing if the die is fair or loaded.
-That's where Monte Carlo comes in.
+Monte Carlo looks at the results of rolling the die many times.
+It is an inductive method; it draws from experience.

 Another example: Perhaps during your conquest you stumble across the quaint language of English, and wonder if any particular letters are more important that others.
 By randomly sampling letters from the works of an infinite library, you would soon discover that "e" is in fact the [most commonly used letter](https://en.wikipedia.org/wiki/Letter_frequency#Relative_frequencies_of_letters_in_the_English_language) in the alphabet.
 (Unless you are sampling from the works of the novelist Georges Perec, who wrote [a fairly long novel](https://en.wikipedia.org/wiki/A_Void) without our hardest-working vowel.)
-You order your team of researchers to produce a report on "e".
+You order your team of alien linguists to produce a report on "e" to better communicate with the natives.

 [An origin story](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.13.7133&rep=rep1&type=pdf):